Skip to content

 Program Overview

-UCLA Emerging Filmmakers Digital Filmmaking gives high school students from across the country and around the globe an unparalleled opportunity to study filmmaking at one of the most prestigious film schools in the world.
-The program is a three-week, intensive production workshop designed for highly motivated rising high school juniors, seniors, and 2025 High School graduates.
-Students are immersed in the creativity and technique of cinematic storytelling and challenged to create entertaining narrative projects.
+UCLA Emerging Filmmakers Digital Filmmaking gives participants from across the country and around the globe an unparalleled opportunity to study filmmaking at one of the most prestigious film schools in the world.
+The program is a three-week, intensive production workshop designed for highly motivated rising high school juniors, seniors, and 2025 high school graduates.
+Participants are immersed in the creativity and technique of cinematic storytelling and challenged to create entertaining narrative projects.

-• Students use the Department of Film, Television and Digital Media’s latest editing software and digital cinema cameras.
+• Participants use the Department of Film, Television and Digital Media’s editing software and digital cinema cameras.

-• Student work collaboratively on projects that are filmed as daylight exteriors on location across the UCLA campus.
+• Participants work collaboratively on projects that are filmed as daylight exteriors on location across the UCLA campus.

 • The program curriculum consists of a combination of lectures, practical camera exercises, guest speakers, and post production labs.